Content Containers & Units

 Campaigns

-Section titled “Campaigns”For tabletop RPG or game-oriented worlds.
+Section titled “Campaigns”For tabletop and game-oriented worlds.

 Encyclopaedia domains

-Section titled “Encyclopaedia domains”For reference-style knowledge.
+Section titled “Encyclopaedia domains”For reference-style lore.

 Container fields